 In the first stage, the meditator is like a rocky boat in a turbulent ocean.
-There’s virtually no control on the mind.
-The concentration at this stage ends up wherever the drift of thoughts take it.
-The monkey and the elephant constantly disrupt the meditation and the meditator is struggling to tame them.
+There’s virtually no control over the mind.
+Concentration at this stage ends up wherever the drift of thoughts takes it.
+The monkey and the elephant constantly disrupt the meditation and the meditator struggles to tame them.

-The persistent meditator gets to the third stage and this is a significant progress in its own right.
-Now, they are able to detect their dullness arising in meditation.
+A persistent meditator gets to the third stage, and this is significant progress in its own right.
+Now, they are able to detect the dullness arising in their meditation.
 In the scroll, it is shown by a bigger white patch on the elephant and a noose leashing it.
 Restlessness or stray thoughts are still a great challenge at this stage.

 In the sixth stage, the monk can be seen leading both the monkey and the elephant, but the animals are not fully white yet.
 It means the meditator has mostly tamed them, he’s able to lead them, but, there are still subtle elements of excitement or stupor that can distract the meditator.

 In the ninth stage, the monk is sitting down with the white elephant.
-Bliss has becomes a close companion and it no longer interferes in any worldly activity.
-All mental and emotional battles cease, the war of thoughts stop and there’s virtually no effort in meditation now.
-The meditator has become the meditation.
+Bliss has become a close companion and it no longer interferes with any worldly activity.
+All mental and emotional battles cease, the war of thoughts stops and there’s virtually no effort in meditation now.
+The meditator has become meditation.

 Can anyone reach this state?
 Yes.
 What’s required?
 Willingness, persistence, and time; undying willingness, unrelenting persistence and a lot of time.
 Let me give you a broad guideline: 1500 hours of quality meditation is required to cross each stage.

-With discipline and a quality effort, you can bring it down to about 1200 hours and with right initiation and guidance it can be brought down to 800 hours for each stage.
+With discipline and a quality effort, you can bring it down to about 1200 hours and with the right initiation and guidance, it can be brought down to 800 hours for each stage.